shantilu/slate/source/index.html.md

 ```

-This API endpoint is used to query trades.
-Trades are filled orders. accountName and assetPair cannot both be null.
+This API endpoint is used to query trades of a given account.
+Public trades data query can be done at publicTrade endpoint.

 Please note that this endpoint don't support ID query.